Toppenish, Washington

 Toppenish (/ˈtɒppənɪʃ/) is a city in Yakima County, Washington, United States.
 The population was 8,854 at the 2020 census.
 It is located within the Yakama Indian Reservation, established in 1855.
+The city was founded in 1884 on a section of the Northern Pacific Railway through the Yakima Valley.

-Toppenish calls itself the city of Murals, as it has more than 75 murals adorning its buildings.
+Toppenish calls itself the "City of Murals", as it has more than 75 murals adorning its buildings.
 The first, "Clearing the Land", was painted in 1989, and the city hosts horse-drawn tours and annual art events.
 All murals are historically accurate and depict scenes of the region from 1840 to 1940.

 History

 All territory set aside for the Yakama Indian Reservation by the Treaty of Washington was held communally in the name of the tribe.
 None of the land was individually owned.
 The treaty of 1855, between the United States government, representatives from thirteen other bands, tribes, and Chief Kamiakin, resulted in the Yakama Nation relinquishing 16920 sqmi of their homeland.
 Prior to their ceding the land, only Native Americans had lived in the area.

-For a time they were not much disturbed, but the railroad was constructed into the area in 1883.
+For a time they were not much disturbed, but the Northern Pacific Railway was constructed into the area in 1883.
 More white settlers migrated into the region, looking for farming land, and joined the ranchers in older settlements bordering the Columbia River.

 The Dawes Act of 1887 was part of federal legislation designed to force assimilation to European-American ways by Native Americans.
 Specifically, it was designed to break up the communal tribal land of Native American reservations and allot portions to individual households of tribal members, in order to encourage subsistence farming in the European-American style and familiarity with western conceptions of property.
 Lands declared excess by the government to this allotment were available for sale to anyone, and European Americans had been demanding more land in the West for years.
 Under varying conditions, Native American landowners were to be allowed to sell their plots.

 Josephine Bowser Lillie was among Native Americans granted an 80 acre allotment of land within the Yakama Reservation.
 Of mixed Native American/European ancestry and Yakama identification, she is known as "The Mother of Toppenish."
 She platted the north 40 acre of her land.
 These tracts became the first deeded land to be sold on the Yakama Nation Reservation.